sankara/me.sankara/content/posts/wordsmith/chasing-success.md

 We have become this society where it's not enough that we do something because we like it/love it.
 We want to be the best at it or, more accurately, be better than the people in your social circle.
 This has become even more acute with the free time we have due to the pandemic.
-We're don't appreciate ourselves enought for what we've learnt or achieved in general and especially so during this trying times.
+We don't appreciate ourselves enought for what we've learnt or achieved in general and especially so during these trying times.

 We tend to correlate success with happiness.
 Ironically, we might find success